dmccreary/micropython-clocks-and-watches/docs/about.md

 My STEM students often hold a special facination with timekeeping.
 I don't know exactly what it is that gets them so excited about these projects.
-But the bottom line is they quickly become motiviated to learn Python to create their own timekeeping devices that are customized to their interests.
+But the bottom line is they quickly become motivated to learn Python to create their own timekeeping devices that are customized to their interests.
 Owning their own devices and showing off these projects to their friends is also a big plus.